Photo Equipment

 Friday, October 1, 2021

 I've been wanting to get an EOS body that would take videos, using my existing lenses.
 For studio use, mostly.
 (Such is the plan anyway.)
 Ideally full-frame so that my favorite wide-angle lenses stay wide-angle, which meant a 5D Mark II (or newer), or 6D, or 1DX.
 I'd been waffling among the choices, trying not to spend too much money.
 The 5D-II is the oldest choice, and their first video-capable EOS camera.
-(Firstest is rarely bestest, but it was generally the cheapest.)
+(Firstest is rarely bestest, but it was generally the cheapest in my searches.)
 All my other EOS digital cameras use CF cards, which the 6D does not.
 The 1DX is stupid expensive, as is the 5D-IV.
-So, really, the choice was between the 5D-II and the 5D-III—the -II being significantly cheaper but the -III having better light sensitivity and more refinement.
+So, really, the practical choice was between the 5D-II and the 5D-III—the -II being significantly cheaper but the -III having better light sensitivity and more refinement.
 I kept trying to convince myself to get the -II, which is currently half the price of the -III, but...

 Recently I caved in, and bought a $675 5D-III, for $730.49 shipped and taxed through eBay.
 It came today, I had it delivered to Silverwood to save $15 in taxes.
 It came with one battery and its charger, nothing else.
 (No cables, manuals, software, etc.) This will do a better job on video, and is in some ways a better still camera than my 1Ds-II and -III cameras, should I ever wish to use it as such.